 Questions to ask the Nursing Home Administrator:

-- Can residents bring their own belongings to the home?
+• Can residents bring their own belongings to the home?

-- What is the nursing home's policy on visiting?
+• What is the nursing home's policy on visiting?

-- What does the nursing home do to ensure that a new resident is made to feel comfortable and at ease?
+• What does the nursing home do to ensure that a new resident is made to feel comfortable and at ease?

-- If your review of the most recent survey report gives you concern, ask the administrator to tell you more about the problems referenced there, and how the nursing home has corrected those problems.
+• If your review of the most recent survey report gives you concern, ask the administrator to tell you more about the problems referenced there, and how the nursing home has corrected those problems.

-- How many residents is each nursing assistant responsible for?
+• How many residents is each nursing assistant responsible for?
 Is staffing at the same level at night as during the day shifts?
 Are the same staff assigned regularly to the same group of residents ("consistent staffing") so that they know and understand the residents' needs?

-- How long has the Administrator been there?
+• How long has the Administrator been there?
 How long has the Director of Nursing been at the nursing home?

 You should also talk to other residents and family members.
 For example:

-- Ask residents and family members about their experience there.
+• Ask residents and family members about their experience there.
 Ask them if there are there things they wish were different.
 Ask them what they like best and least about the nursing home?

-- Ask residents how staff members treat them, whether they are treated with respect, whether their particular interests and schedules are honored.
+• Ask residents how staff members treat them, whether they are treated with respect, whether their particular interests and schedules are honored.

-Once a resident is admitted, the family should anticipate that there may be a period of adjustment by the resident which might include some changes in the resident's behaviors.
+Once a resident is admitted to a facility, the family should anticipate that there may be a period of adjustment by the resident which might include some changes in the resident's behaviors.
 Reactions will be as different as residents are different, but there often is some adjustment period.
 It is not unusual for residents to have some anxiety or sadness; even depression can result.
 For residents with dementia, an adjustment to a new and unfamiliar setting, with unfamiliar routines and people, can be particularly stressful and disorienting.
 Families need to be aware of this, and to expect that residents may be more agitated, emotional, etc. Hopefully, if the resident is dealing with dementia issues, the facility of choice has trained its staff well in understanding these behaviors and how best to respond.
 The family can help by explaining what the resident's normal patterns are, particular triggers that create fear or anxiety in the resident, and approaches that seem to work to reassure and calm the resident when upset.

-The family can help their loved one adjust to life in the nursing home by helping the staff to understand as much as possible about the resident – his or her preferences, interests, patterns of eating, sleeping, interacting, assistance needs, etc. The more the family can share that helps the staff get to know the resident as a full human being with needs beyond clinical needs, ideas and preferences, loved ones, a history of accomplishments and memories, the better the foundation for that resident to receive good and sensitive care.
+The family can help their loved one adjust to life in the facility by helping the staff to understand as much as possible about the resident – his or her preferences, interests, patterns of eating, sleeping, interacting, assistance needs, etc. The more the family can share that helps the staff get to know the resident as a full human being with needs beyond clinical needs, ideas and preferences, loved ones, a history of accomplishments and memories, the better the foundation for that resident to receive good and sensitive care.
 Visiting is important at all times, but especially so in the early part of the resident's stay – before the resident has had a chance to make connections with people in the new surroundings and to feel comfortable with a setting and routine that are not "home"--- a time when, in a very real sense, the resident is in a grieving process for what has been lost in terms of the life that was familiar to him or to her up until that point as well as the loss of a certain amount of independence that is almost inevitable in any move to a facility setting, no matter how individualized the care may be.
 Visiting regularly and being present to the resident during this difficult time may be the single most important way to help him or her to adjust.